Li Yu (Southern Tang): Fall of Southern Tang

-Not known for his governing skill, Houzhu was nevertheless a highly accomplished scholar, he allowed himself indulgence with artistic and literature pursuits, with little regard to the strong Song Kingdom that was eyeing its weaker neighbor.
+Li was an incompetent ruler who spent more time on literature and art, with little regard to the Song dynasty that was eyeing its weaker neighbor.
 In 971, Houzhu dropped the name of Tang from its Kingdom's name, in a desperate move to please the mighty Emperor Taizu of Song.

 Of the many other kingdoms surrounding the Southern Tang, only Wuyue to the east had yet to fall.
 The Southern Tang's turn came in 974, when, after several refusals to summons to the Song court, on the excuse of illness, Song dynasty armies invaded.
-After a year long siege of the Southern Tang capital, modern Nanjing, Li Houzhu surrendered, in 975; and, he and his family were taken as captives to the Song capital at present-day Kaifeng.
+After a year long siege of the Southern Tang capital, modern Nanjing, Li Houzhu surrendered in 975.
+He and his family were taken as captives to the Song capital at present-day Kaifeng.
 In a later poem, Li wrote about the shame and regret he had on the day he was taken away from Jinling (as translated by Hsiung Ting):

-Devotion to the arts

-Although, Li Yu indeed was a great exponent and developer of the cí poetry form, which sometimes or often seems to characterize poetry of the Song Dynasty, there is also some difficulty in categorizing him as a Song poet: the Southern Tang state is more of a continuation of Tang than a precursor on the Song side of the divide of the history of the Tang-Song transition, also known as the Five Dynasties and Ten Kingdoms period.
-Li Yu represents both a continuation of the Tang poetry tradition, as well as representing the cí poetic style which is so especially associated with the poetry of Song.